Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/LevelEvents/afterExplosion.md

 Remove all blocks from the list of affected blocks.
 ```

-- `void removeAllAffectedEntities()`
+- `EntityArrayList getAffectedEntities()`
 ```
-Remove all entities from the list of affected entities.
+Gets a list of all entities affected by the explosion.
 ```

 - `void removeKnockback()`